soumyajoy01/MemeShare/README.md

 How to Test the App after installation:
 1. Open The App
 2. Click Next button for new meme
-3. CLick Share button for sharing the meme with your friends
+3. Click Share button for sharing the meme with your friends